Women’s Health Check-In

 Stay Up on Your Health!

 Ladies, this one’s for you!
 Listed below are many resources that serve as a reminder for women to stay up on their health not only during Women’s Health Week in May, or Breast Cancer Awareness Month in October, but all year round.
-Check out this resource list from the CDC of women’s health observances and holidays during every month of the year.
 You can’t care for your family unless you are taking care of yourself, too!

 Top 10 Women’s Health Reminders